-The shoulder bikeway alternative provides separation for cyclists from vehicles and would be comfortable for a broader population than a shared-use facility; however, constructing shoulder bikeways have a significant cost (approximately \$385K per mile for one 6-foot shoulder).
+The shoulder bikeway alternative provides separation for cyclists from vehicles and would be comfortable for a broader population than a shared-use facility; however, constructing shoulder bikeways have a significant cost (approximately \$385K per mile for one 6-foot shoulder, excluding right-of-way).
 Adding shoulder bikeways also provides a safety benefit to all roadway users.